<RadioButtonGroupInput>

 See Selecting a foreign key below for more information.

-const possibleValues = ['tech', 'lifestyle', 'people'];
+const categories = ['tech', 'lifestyle', 'people'];

-const choices = possibleValues.map(value => ({ id: value, name: ucfirst(value) }));
+const choices = categories.map(value => ({ id: value, name: value }));

 <RadioButtonGroupInput source="category" choices={choices} />

 When fetching choices from a remote API, the <RadioButtonGroupInput> can’t be used until the choices are fetched.
-To let the user know, you can pass the isLoading prop to <RadioButtonGroupInput>.
+To let the user know, you can pass the isPending prop to <RadioButtonGroupInput>.
 This displays a loading indicator while the choices are being fetched.

 import { useGetList, RadioButtonGroupInput } from 'react-admin';